LAC-Japan/Ghidra_AntiDebugSeeker/README.md

   &nbsp;&nbsp;The results of the detection can be checked from Text Area.
   &nbsp;&nbsp;When AntiDebugSeeker Process Finished" is displayed, it signals that the process has completed.

-  Display only the detection results Button
+  &nbsp;&nbsp;Display only the detection results Button
-  &nbsp;&nbsp;You can display only the detected results from the outcomes shown by pressing the Start Analyze button.
+  &nbsp;&nbsp;&nbsp;&nbsp;You can display only the detected results from the outcomes shown by pressing the Start Analyze button.

-  Detected Function List Button
+  &nbsp;&nbsp;Detected Function List Button
-  &nbsp;&nbsp;From the results of either the Start Analyze button or the Display only the detection results button,
+  &nbsp;&nbsp;&nbsp;&nbsp;From the results of either the Start Analyze button or the Display only the detection results button,
-  &nbsp;&nbsp;the outcomes are displayed grouped by function.
+  &nbsp;&nbsp;&nbsp;&nbsp;the outcomes are displayed grouped by function.
-  &nbsp;&nbsp;It becomes easier for the user to understand from which function to start checking.
+  &nbsp;&nbsp;&nbsp;&nbsp;It becomes easier for the user to understand from which function to start checking.

   Ghidra Script / Module Extension : Check Bookmarks
   &nbsp;&nbsp;Detection results in the Anti Debug API section defined in anti_debug_Ghidra.config .